basic-app/docs/installation.md

 ## Step 1

-You can install the application using Composer via the following command:
+Install the application via Composer with the following command:

 `composer create-project --stability=dev --remove-vcs --prefer-dist basic-app/basic-app demoapp`

-The command installs the application in a directory named `demoapp`.
+The command installs the application in a directory named "demoapp".
 You can choose a different directory name if you want.

 ## Step 2

-Rename the file named `env` to `.env`.
-Configure base site url, timezone, and database connection settings in the `.env` file.
+Rename the file named "env" to ".env".
+Configure base site url, timezone, and database connection settings in the ".env" file.

 ## Step 3

-Run migrations.
+Run migrations:

 `php spark migrate:latest -all`

 ## Step 4

-Install Bower libraries.
+Install Bower libraries:

 `bower install`